How to build a future-ready ADHD clinic in 2026 and beyond

 These practical steps can help you move towards a future-ready ADHD clinic –

-Critically analyzing your existing ADHD care pathway can help you identify inefficiencies, gaps in provision, bottlenecks, opportunities to collaborate with other teams, and where improvements are possible.
+Critically analyzing your existing clinical workflow for ADHD care can help you identify inefficiencies, gaps in provision, bottlenecks, opportunities to collaborate with other teams, and where improvements are possible.

 #2 Adopt technologies that will benefit your patients and ADHD clinic’s operational efficiency